dimaslanjaka/dimaslanjaka.github.io/source/_posts/RegExp/RegExp.md

 <h2 id="what-is-regular-expression" tabindex="-1"><a class="header-anchor" href="#what-is-regular-expression">What Is Regular Expression ?</a></h2>
-<p>Regular Expression (RegExp) a sequence of symbols and characters expressing a string or pattern to be searched for within a longer piece of text. <a href="//webmanajemen.com/page/safelink.html?url=aHR0cHM6Ly9lbi53aWtpcGVkaWEub3JnL3dpa2kvUmVndWxhcl9leHByZXNzaW9u" target="_blank" rel="nofollow noopener">Read More</a></p>
+<p>Regular Expression (RegExp) a sequence of symbols and characters expressing a string or pattern to be searched for within a longer piece of text. <a href="https://en.wikipedia.org/wiki/Regular_expression">Read More</a></p>
 <h2 id="what-can-a-regular-expression-be-used-for" tabindex="-1"><a class="header-anchor" href="#what-can-a-regular-expression-be-used-for">What can a regular expression be used for ?</a></h2>
 <p>A regular expression can be a single character, or a more complicated pattern.
 Regular expressions can be used to perform all types of text search and text replace operations. /w3schools/i is a regular expression.</p>
 <h2 id="which-is-the-best-example-of-a-regex" tabindex="-1"><a class="header-anchor" href="#which-is-the-best-example-of-a-regex">Which is the best example of a regex ?</a></h2>